HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Fast decision guide

-Choose Tenzo if you need
+Choose Tenzo AI if you need

 • structured voice AI interviews that produce transcripts, scorecards, and reviewer packets